-All milled soil samples from the NABO and the BDM archive (n = 4374; with a particle size below 100 μm) were measured with the Vertex 70 Fourier-transform spectrometer from Bruker (Bruker Optik GmbH, Ettlingen, Germany) at ETH Zurich, using a high-throughput accessory (HTS-XT) and custom 24-well plates tailored to diffuse reflectance measurements.
+All milled soil samples from the NABO and the BDM archive (n = 4374; with a particle size below $100 \,\mu\text{m}$ ) were measured with the Vertex 70 Fourier-transform spectrometer from Bruker (Bruker Optik GmbH, Ettlingen, Germany) at ETH Zurich, using a high-throughput accessory (HTS-XT) and custom 24-well plates tailored to diffuse reflectance measurements.
 The mid-IR spectrometer was equipped with a KBr beamsplitter and a Mercury Cadmium Telluride (MCT) detector, which was permanently cooled with liquid nitrogen during the measurements.
-The reflectance spectra were acquired between 7500 cm-1 (1333.3 nm) and 600 cm-1 (16666.7 nm) at an effective resolution of 2 cm-1, and trimmed to the mid-IR range between 3996 cm-1 and 600 cm-1 before further processing (see below).
+The reflectance spectra were acquired between 7500 cm-1 (1333.3 nm) and $600 \, \text{cm}^{-1}$ (16666.7 nm) at an effective resolution of $2 \, \text{cm}^{-1}$ .

 Each soil sample was measured twice.
 The soil surface was flattened evenly and without compression by the thin round middle part of the spatula.
 The first measurement position of the 24-well plate contained a gold (Au) reference surface, which produced a single reflectance spectrum for normalizing the reflectance of the 23 following soil measurements.
-The "atmospheric compensation" routine implemented in the Bruker OPUS software was used to eliminate unwanted absorptions of $\rm H_2O$ vapour continuum and CO_2 gas in the measurement chamber, based on the single channel reference spectrum measured once on each plate.
+The "atmospheric compensation" routine implemented in the Bruker OPUS software was used to eliminate unwanted absorptions of $H_2O$ vapour continuum and $CO_2$ gas in the measurement chamber, based on the single channel reference spectrum measured once on each plate.
 All single channel reflectance spectra were obtained by averaging 32 internal measurements.

-The resulting reflectance spectra (R; background referenced) were converted to apparent absorbance (A) by $A = log{10}(1/R)$.
+The spectra were recorded as log(1/R).
 Then, an average spectrum per sample was produced by calculating the mean of all spectral variables for the measured replicates.
 Finally, the spectrum offset and further scatter effects were reduced and the features were transformed with a Savitzky-Golay (Savitzky and Golay, 1964) first derivative smoother using a window size of 35 variables (70 cm-1) and third order polynomial fit.
 Finally, we selected every 8th spectral variable to reduce redundancy in the spectra (collinearity) and produce more parsimonious spectral estimates of soil properties.
 This resulted in 209 variables between 634 cm-1 and 3962 cm-1, which formed the predictors for the subsequent general and local transfer modeling.